Best TV shows 2021: Station Eleven, Arcane and Yellowjackets

 Yellowjackets

-A planeful of high school soccer girls crash land on an isolated unidentifiable location.
+A plane full of high school soccer girls crash-lands on an isolated, unidentifiable location.
 They navigate survival with tensions that existed pre-crash.
 Slowly, things devolve until someone becomes the next meal.

 Pair all of that with blackmail and media scrutiny for the survivors in the present.